srsudar/SyncVerifier/README.md

 if things are configured correctly.
 The goal is that it will help debug issues encountered during installation.

-> Note!
-It currently lets you get an auth token, but does not actually pass this along to the server.
-Thus it only allows the anonymous user.
-This will be fixed.

 ## The App

 The app lets you enter the url of your server (if you're using app engine, make